 Clash of Clans isn’t inherently dangerous.
 In fact, Clash of Clans’ age restriction is 13 years or younger.
 But some of the features of Clash of Clans can become worrisome for some parents.

 The clans in Clash of Clans are the main group of people parents should be worried about.
 Clan members can chat and will generally spend a lot of time communicating with each other.
+You wouldn’t want your kid to go around sharing personal information with strangers.
 You’ll probably want a kid-friendly clan just in case.
 Luckily, there are clans for kids, even for kids and parents to join together.

 Usually, the clan rules are visible before you join.
-Some clans don’t allow inappropriate messages which make things safer overall.
+Some clans don’t allow inappropriate messages which makes things safer overall.
 Another option your child has is to create their own private clan.
-This way only members they want can join, so they can create a clan made only for them and their friends.
+This way, they can invite only friends to join the clan, so they can create a clan made for members they want to interact with.

-For a game such a gameplay loop is genius and that’s why Clash of Clans is still one of the most popular mobile games in the world.
+For a game, such a gameplay loop is genius and that’s why kids love Clash of Clans so much.
 But it has two main downsides: